Satisfactory Academic Progress (SAP)

 |X-Continuing Course, EQ-Equivalent Credit||No|

 |AUD-Audit, WP-Withdrawal Exception||No|

 If additional information is needed about the grading policy at Virginia Tech, please refer to the catalogue on the Registrar’s website for undergraduates or the Graduate School website for graduates.

 Pace of Progress

 This standard is calculated by dividing the cumulative number of credits successfully completed by the cumulative number of credits the student has attempted.
 Attempted hours are the credits you are currently enrolled in at the time of financial aid census.
-The financial aid census is posted for each academic year on our SAP homepage.
+The financial aid census date is one week after classes begin for fall and spring.

 To be eligible for financial aid, a student is required to complete a minimum of 67% of cumulative attempted credits.
 Pace of Progress ≥ 67% = SAP eligible for Pace.